chamsTmar1/altair-workspace-egress/README.md

 # Altair WorkSpaces Egress Solution

-Single-IP egress solution for AWS WorkSpaces to access Altair API.

-## Problem
 Altair whitelists only specific public IPs.
 WorkSpaces need a stable, single egress IP.

-## Solution Architecture
-Route all WorkSpaces traffic through a NAT Gateway with one Elastic IP.
+The solution suggested here is to route all WorkSpaces traffic through a NAT Gateway with one Elastic IP.

 ### Architecture Diagram
 ![AWS WorkSpaces Egress Architecture](architecture.png)

-### Architecture Explanation

 The solution implements a **single egress IP architecture** to ensure all AWS WorkSpaces traffic exits through one predictable public IP address that can be whitelisted by Altair.